Grainne10/Pands-Project/README.md

 Versicolor has 6 petals and bluntly sepals spread out nearly flat.

-## analysis.py
+## Analysis.py Script
+Python language used in this script is a simple high-level and an open-source language used for general-purpose programming.
 The script is run from the command line by entering python analysis.py
-Python language is a simple high-level and an open-source language used for general-purpose programming.
 It imports a number of libraries to enable analysis of the dataset.
 It runs a number of commands and codes.
 It saves a summary of the variables to the same folder as the script.
 It generates a number of tables and graphs that I use to analyse the data set.

-## Python Script
+## Python Script Detail
 * Read in the Iris Data CSV from a URL.
 * Imports libraries needed to run script.
 * Preprocesses the data to ensure it is suitable for analysis by describing the data, checking data types and checking for null values.